 In this paper, we considered finite dypergraphs; however, some results can also be proved for infinite dypergraphs.
-In a recent paper, Joó [12] showed that Theorem 2 is also true in infinite digraphs that contain no forward-infinite paths.
-Hence using the proof technique of Theorem 8 to this result one can extend Theorem 3 to infinite dypergraphs that contain no forward-infinite paths.
+Joó [12] showed that Theorem 2 is also true in infinite digraphs that contain no forward-infinite paths.
+Furthermore, in his recent paper [oó [13] also extended Theorem 6 for infinite digraphs holding some extra conditions.
+Hence, by using the proof technique of Theorem 8 to this result, one can extend Theorem 3 to infinite dypergraphs that contain no forward-infinite paths and Theorem 8 to infinite dypergraphs holding the extra conditions of Joó [13].